 If you wish to develop the practice and your understanding of Learning and Teaching then this is the pathway for you.
 Core units draw on theory of learning and teaching processes (with children and adults) and the role of technology.

-MA Education (Educational Leadership and Management) (part-time study only)
+MA Education (Educational Leadership and Management)

-Ways of studying
+Ways of studying - flexible study options

 You will also complete a 15,000-word Dissertation (this must be grounded in your Study Pathway).